CyberManMatt/aniConDB/README.md

 - `POSTGRES_PASSWORD`
 - `JWT_SECRET`

-The default user name for Postgres is `anicondbdev`
+The default username for Postgres is `anicondbdev`

 ### Run the development server
 Run `npm run start:dev` in the terminal to run the development server.
 If you are using VS Code, you can Run and Debug the "Run dev server" setup.